mcherry000/The-Object-Oriented-Thought-Process-5th-Edition/README.md

 - A class is a blueprint for an object.
 When you instantiate an object, you use a class as the basis for how the object is built.
 - Classes can be thought of as the templates, or cookie cutters, for objects.
 - A class can be thought of as a sort of higher-level data type.
-- Classes are pieces of code.
-Objects instantiated from classes can be distributed individually or as part of a library.
+- Classes are pieces of code and objects instantiated from classes can be distributed individually or as part of a library.

 In short, you must design a class before you can create an object.